macdaliot/pac/cmd/setup/templates/README.md

 5. Run `launch.sh`

-6. If you did not create the project yourself, request the `.env` files that appear in each service folders from the person who created the project (they are created with the `pac add` command, but included in the `.gitignore` file)
+6. If you did not create the project yourself, request the `.env` files that appear in each service folders from the person who created the project

 ###### Top Troubleshooting Tip